neptune-ai/neptune-fetcher/docs/old/usage.md

-# Using the old Fetcher API
+# Using the original Fetcher API

 > [!IMPORTANT]
 > We've released a new API that replaces Fetcher.
 See [Migrate to Query API][fetcher-migration] in the Neptune docs.